omar-hanafy/scroll_spy/WORKFLOW_PREFERENCES.md

 ## Branch protection settings
 - Require status checks to pass and use strict mode.
 - Required checks: "Test on stable", "Test on beta", "pub-dry-run".
+- Solo maintainer: required approving reviews = 0, code owner reviews disabled.
-- Require code owner reviews and dismiss stale approvals on new pushes.
+- With contributors: require code owner reviews and dismiss stale approvals on new pushes.
 - Block force pushes and branch deletions.

 ## Notes